wfjm/w11/tools/mcode/README.md

-This directory tree contains **miscellaneous codes** and is organized in
+This directory tree contains **miscellaneous codes**.

+The _mcodes_ are MACRO-11 stand-alone codes.
+They demonstrate system or device capabilities or measure performance.
+The tree is organized in

 | Directory | Content |
 | --------- | ------- |